jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_new.rs - Demonstrates creating new worksheet objects and
   then adding them to a workbook.

+* doc_worksheet_protect_with_options.rs - Demonstrates setting the
+  worksheet properties to be protected in a protected worksheet.
+In this case we protect the overall worksheet but allow columns and rows to be inserted.

+* doc_worksheet_protect_with_password.rs - Demonstrates protecting a
+  worksheet from editing with a password.

 * doc_worksheet_set_active.rs - Demonstrates setting a worksheet as the
   visible worksheet when a file is opened.